Firebolt — the new kid on the (data warehousing) block

 We considered using Snowflake, as it’s already being used in the company by another department, but we also heard about the new kid in the block — Firebolt.

 It’s important to mention that this post is going to give you a brief summary of Firebolt’s product, and how it works behind the scenes (in a high level) — but at the time of writing these lines, we haven’t tested it yet (see why at the “Connectivity” section below).
-The goal is to give you some information so you can decide if it’s relevant for you to try Firebolt for you use-case.
+The goal is to give you some information so you can decide if it’s relevant for you to try Firebolt for your use-case.

 What is Firebolt?

-Firebolt is a data warehouse that lets you ingest your data to their dedicated storage with a proprietary format called F3 (pronounced “TripleF”).
+Firebolt is a data warehouse that lets you ingest your data to its dedicated storage with a proprietary format called F3 (pronounced “TripleF”).
 Like Snowflake, it provides you with separated compute units called Firebolt Engines to query that data (and to ingest it).

 They claim this performance can be achieved at a much lower cost than what it would cost in Snowflake.

 How it works?

 The speed is achieved mainly through efficient data scanning (Firebolt claims to scan significantly less data == less I/O == faster queries) using Sparse Indices.
 It basically means that per-table, you define the fields that are going to appear in your WHERE clause, and Firebolt sorts, partitions, and indexes the table by those fields.

 Additional optimization can be achieved for 2 tasks — aggregations and joins, by using 2 tools Firebolt provides: Aggregating Index, and Join Index: